khambsimp/monio/README.md

 ## Artifical Intellagence

 ## Blog
-This is the first instantion of the monio computer, and information translator.
-Input is markdown, and this is graphically communicated to the observer with exposure, the direct approach.
+This is the first instantion of the monio computer, an information translator.
+Input is markdown, and this is graphically communicated to the observer through repeated exposure.
+The direct approach.